3lle-dev/NoMoreLocked/README.md

 # 🛡️ stealBrowserPasswords

 A simple tool to extract saved passwords from Chromium-based browsers and send them to a Discord channel.
-Built for **security research** and **educational purposes** only—not for shady stuff.
+Built for **security research** and **educational purposes only**, not for shady stuff.

 ## ❓ Why Discord?